mgba-emu/mgba/README.md

 - mgba/windows:w32
 - mgba/windows:w64

-If you wished to speed up the build process, consider adding the flag `-e MAKEFLAGS=-j4` to do a parallel build for mGBA with 4 cores instead of one core, if your CPU supports it.
-Change the `4` to however many cores you have on your build machine.
+If you wished to speed up the build process, consider adding the flag `-e MAKEFLAGS=-jN` to do a parallel build for mGBA with `N` number of CPU cores.

 #### *nix building